The Big Lunch FAQs

 What is The Big Lunch?

 The Big Lunch brings neighbours and communities together to share friendship, food and fun.
-An idea from the Eden Project, made possible by the National Lottery, it started back in 2009, and takes place each year in June.
-It’s about celebrating community connections and getting to know one another a little better.
+Started in 2009, with an idea from the Eden Project, it takes place each year in June.
+The Big Lunch was made possible with thanks to the National Lottery and is now generously supported by Pears Foundation.

 When is The Big Lunch?